pingcap/docs/br/backup-and-restore-faq.md

 >
 > You might encounter the same problem during data restoration.
 When the SST files are read for the first time, the read permission is verified.
 The execution duration of DDL suggests that there might be a long interval between checking the permission and running BR.
 You might receive the error message `Permission denied` after waiting for a long time.
 >
-> Therefore, It is recommended to check the permission before data restoration according to the following steps:
+> Therefore, it is recommended to check the permission before data restore according to the following steps:

-1. execute Linux native command for process query:
+1. Execute the Linux-native command for process query:

     {{< copyable "shell-regular" >}}